 Short-term sickness absence should be dealt with in line with your sickness absence management policy and procedure.
 Having a well-defined policy in place and following it consistently can help you deal with absences fairly and efficiently while minimising legal risks.

-The point at which you begin to manage attendance levels will normally be dictated by your absence management procedure and is normally commenced after a period of absence that results in the employee reaching your policy’s trigger point.
+The point at which you formally begin to manage attendance levels may be dictated by your absence management procedure.
+This is normally commenced after a period of absence that results in the employee reaching your policy’s trigger point.

 To start the procedure, you should hold an investigation into the absence concerns.
 It’s important to: